|Road:||M25 between J5 and J6|

 First two hours free for all vehicles, after which cars must pay £12 and HGVs, caravans and coaches £22, or £24 (westbound)/£26 (eastbound) to include a £10 food voucher.

 Prices are paid using PayByPhone - more details or in the shop or restaurant.
 The location code is 5258 (westbound) and 5257 (eastbound).

 The fees are strictly enforced by CP Plus.

-Until the opening of Folkestone services, Clacket Lane westbound was often said to be the largest services in the country.
+Between 1993 and 2008, Clacket Lane westbound was thought to be the largest services in the country.
 It also describes itself as the "brightest".
-At one point it also had the most expensive fuel!
+At one point it also had the most expensive fuel.

 The original planning application for the services had them down as 'Titsey Woods', but this was changed for no known reason (although it's often claimed that Roadchef feared that no-one would take the name 'Titsey services' seriously), so they went for Clacket Lane instead - which appears to be a last minute-decision to name it after the road which provides the emergency exits.
 Before the services were built several alternative sites, such as M25 J6 and Harps Wood were looked at as Tandridge Council were opposed to the services.
 Before the M25 was built, it was presumed there would be a service area at Chevening, but the plans were changed as the M25 was moved.

 In each amenity building there is a large cabinet titled 'The History of Titsey Woods', which has several Roman artefacts which were discovered whilst the services were constructed.

 As Roadchef expanded the site, the sliproads became incredibly short so they were eventually extended to improve safety, leaving four very clear 'ghost exits' on the carriageway.
 It also explains why the access roads through the services appear to head for the motorway and then curve away from it.